columbia-it/django-jsonapi-training/docs/jsonapi.md

 GET
 [http://127.0.0.1:8000/v1/courses/?fields[courses]=course_name](http://127.0.0.1:8000/v1/courses/?fields[courses]=course_name)

+will only return the the `course_name` attribute (along with the mandatory `type` and `id`) for each item in the collection.

 ## Installing Postman

 Postman is a powerful tool for testing HTTP.
 We'll be using it extensively to test our APIs.
 If you don't already have it, install Postman.
 You can get it at [https://www.getpostman.com/](https://www.getpostman.com/).

-For the record, here's an example of a GET of the first page of the `courses` collection, paginated with two courses per page and with the referenced `course_terms` related data included in the compound document, avoiding the need for subsequent HTTP requests to get that information.
+Here's an example of a GET of the first page of the `courses` collection, paginated with two courses per page and with the referenced `course_terms` related data included in the compound document, avoiding the need for subsequent HTTP requests to get that information.